Coping with life changes, such as the loss of a loved one or a traumatic event

 Prior to Therapy

-How long the sessions will be and how many you will need
+How long and how often you may need therapy sessions

 Description of Therapy